Enters into effect: 1 January 2021 (version 11)

 - ASCII [American Standard Code for Information Interchange] Compatible Encoding String: a string of characters composed by algorithms consisting of the letters a to z (without accent marks and umlauts), the numbers 0-9 and hyphens (e.g. xn--bcher-kva.ch).
 A domain name is registered in the DNS in the form of the ACE string.

-- Undertaking of administrative actions, such as updating of data in connection with contact persons, assignment of new contact persons or modification of existing contact persons, transfer or deletion, in relation to a registered domain name.
+- Undertaking of administrative actions, such as updating of the data of contact persons, assignment of new contact persons or modification of existing contact persons, transfer or deletion of registered domain names.

 - Contact person

-- Either the applicant, the holder, the billing contact, the technical contact or all these together.
+- The registrar, the holder, the technical contact or all these together.

-- Cancellation of the registration of a domain name on the basis of relinquishment by the previous holder or on the basis of revocation by SWITCH.
+- Cancellation of the registration of a domain name on the basis of relinquishment or revocation.

 - Domain name